Infinite-Nomic/Infinite-Nomic/round6/rules.md

 A player's proposal quota is 2 if, during their group's previous proposal day, they submitted a proposal that was later adopted, and otherwise 1.
 On their group's proposing day, each member of that group may submit a number of proposals not exceeding their proposal quota; any excess proposal is illegal.

 This proposal can be edited ONLY during that groups proposing day.
-Editing a proposal on its voting day or later renders the proposal illegal.
+Editing or deleting the proposal's message on its voting day renders it illegal.
+The proposal still exists for counting and proposing limit purposes.

 The following day(s), all players may vote on the submitted proposals by reacting with a thumbs up (👍) or thumbs down (👎) emoji.
 Voting ends simultaneously with the start of the next proposing day, at which time all legal proposals that have a ratio of over 50% positive votes are adopted sequentially in the order they were proposed.